-It’s the most wonderful time of the year (for shopping at least), and while Black Friday normally doesn’t begin until the week of Thanksgiving, it’s arriving earlier in 2020 — and also going on longer.
+It’s the most wonderful time of the year (for shopping at least), and while Black Friday traditionally didn’t begin until the day after Thanksgiving, all that has changed.

-Not only will Black Friday take place over a greater period of time, it will be almost 100% online due to the pandemic.
+Not only will Black Friday take place over a greater period of time, some of the best deals are available online.

 What should shoppers know as they dive into holiday shopping?
 GOBankingRates talked to a number of retail and money saving experts to learn their secrets to scoring the best Black Friday deals this year.